Lung cancer survivor, Joe Crofts, urges others to push back and get a second opinion when symptoms persist.

 Spot the difference

-“Coughs weren’t unusual for me,” explained Joe, “but there was something different about this one.
-It left me very tired and quite lethargic, more so than I’d experienced before.
+“Coughs weren’t unusual for me,” Joe explained.
+“But this one felt different.
+It left me very tired and lethargic, more than I had ever experienced before.

-“It was clear the antibiotics weren’t working so it seemed obvious to me that something else needed to be done.
-Fortunately the other doctor agreed and that was when I was sent for a chest x-ray and bronchoscopy.”
+“It was clear the antibiotics weren’t working, so something else needed to happen.
+Fortunately, the other doctor agreed.
+That was when I was sent for a chest x-ray and a bronchoscopy.”

-The tests revealed a tumour in the top lobe of Joe’s left lung, and he underwent surgery to remove it.
-13 years on, and Joe remains cancer free.
+The tests revealed a tumour in the top lobe of Joe’s left lung.
+Surgeons removed it during surgery.
+Thirteen years later, Joe remains cancer free.

 Rediscovering a passion